 The trading area encompassed by Chase includes the communities of Adams Lake, Sorrento, Scotch Creek, Celista Anglemont and Pritchard.
 The population of the entire area is approximately 12,000.

-Anglemont, Celista, and Scotch Creek reside in an area known as the North Shore, approximately 36 kilometres off Trans Canada Highway #1 on the Squilax-Anglemont Highway.
+Anglemont, Celista and Scotch Creek reside in an area known as the North Shore, approximately 36 kilometres off Trans Canada Highway #1 on the Squilax-Anglemont Highway.
 These communities lie on the northern side of Shuswap Lake with Scotch Creek as the centre of activity.
-Although traditionally these communities have been summer retreats, they have now become year round communities that support an ever increasing population.
+Although traditionally these communities have been summer retreats, they have now become year-round communities that support an ever-increasing population.

 In Scotch Creek, one can find a gas station, a grocery store that serves as a post office and liquor distribution branch, a drugstore and a number of other retail businesses that cater to summer tourists.
 A doctor and dentist reside and practice in the area and a real estate office is now open.
-There are plans to construct a new mail in the near future.
-Captain’s Village Marina is the largest marina and you can find a boat launch, boat rentals and a retail store that sells other recreational items.
+There are plans to construct a new mall in the near future.
+Captain’s Village Marina is the largest marina and you can find a boat launch, boat rentals and a retail store that sells recreational items.
 The major draw in the area is the Shuswap Lake Provincial Park.
 This park has been rated as the most popular campground in BC to stay at and is at full capacity from May till September.
 Approximately 700 campers are staying in the campground at any given time and they provide a huge boost to the local economies of Scotch Creek and Chase.